webix-hub/docs/data/desktop/alignment.md

 The possible values for the align property are:

-- left, right, center - for the x-align
+- "left", "right", "center" - for the x-align
-- top, bottom, middle - for the y-align
+- "top", "bottom", "middle" - for the y-align
-- absolute - for the absolute align
+- "absolute" - for the absolute align

 You can apply several attributes at once.